luke-robertson/PRify/README.md

 ## How to use 🦆

-- Check out the branch on your local terminal, in canva/canva repo and pull green.
+- Check out the branch you wish to break up, in canva/canva repo and pull green.
 - Clone this repo somewhere
 - Run `yarn install`
 - Run `yarn start`